-The BA Education programme engages students in a challenging and high quality educational experience.
+The BA Education and Psychology programme engages students in a challenging and high quality education and psychology experience.
 Throughout the study period students apply and develop their academic knowledge and understanding to their work practice with children and young people, families and communities within and outside the UK.
 They develop wider professional networks.
-Students develop knowledge, understanding and skills required to practise effectively and engage others in formal and informal education within the UK and globally.
+Students develop the knowledge, understanding and skills required to practise effectively and engage others in formal and informal education and psychology within the UK and globally.

-The programme enables students to engage in a process of personal practice development that informs and shapes their personal identity and equips them to practise in complex and challenging global education environments as recognised by Burden et al (2016).
-Students analyse their own personal beliefs and values and negotiate their development as active and engaged practitioners in an education context.
-Students are expected to embrace complexity and challenge ideas of traditional western pedagogy, to develop future learning solutions in a digitised world.
+The programme enables students to engage in a process of personal practice development which informs and shapes their personal identity and equips them to practise in complex and challenging global Education and Psychology environments as recognised by Burden et al (2016).
+Students analyse their own personal beliefs and values and negotiate their development as active and engaged practitioners in an educational and psychological context.
+Students are expected to embrace complexity and challenge ideas of traditional western pedagogy to develop future learning solutions in a digitised world.
 To this end, students are assessed using a variety of digital platforms as well as the more traditional modes of assessment.

 In line with the University Strategy and Vision, the programme enables students to develop a range of skills, knowledge and understanding empowering them individually and as part of professional/social networks to contribute towards achieving socially just and sustainable communities and environments.
-The work-based elements of the programmes provide opportunities for students to develop relevant experience in working with children and young people, their families and communities of practice as part of the University's overall contribution to wider sustainable development locally, regionally and beyond
+The work-based elements of the programme provide opportunities for students to develop relevant experience in working with children and young people, their families and communities of practice as part of the University's overall contribution to wider sustainable development locally, regionally and beyond.